distributed-system-analysis/smallfile/README.md

   lives in a different directory on the target hosts and the test-driver host.
  * --pause -- integer (microseconds) each thread will wait before starting next file.
 Default: 0

+Operation types are:

+* create -- create a file and write data to it
+* append -- open an existing file and append data to it
+* delete -- delete a file
+* rename -- rename a file
+* delete_renamed -- delete a file that had previously been renamed
+* read -- read an existing file
+* stat -- just read metadata from an existing file
+* chmod -- change protection mask for file
+* setxattr -- set extended attribute values in each file
+* getxattr - read extended attribute values in each file
+* symlink -- create a symlink pointing to each file (create must be run beforehand)
+* mkdir -- create a subdirectory with 1 file in it
+* rmdir -- remove a subdirectory and its 1 file
+* readdir – scan directories only, don't read files or their metadata
+* ls-l – scan directories and read basic file metadata
+* cleanup -- delete any pre-existing files from a previous run
+* swift-put – simulates OpenStack Swift behavior when doing PUT operation
+* swift-get -- simulates OpenStack Swift behavior for each GET operation.

 For example, if you want to run smallfile_cli.py on 1 host with 8 threads each creating 2 GB of 1-MB files, you can use these options: